BaderLab/scClustViz/README.md

 The following data packages can be used to explore the features of scClustViz.
 You can also follow the vignette below to build your own data package to easily share your analysed scRNAseq data with collaborators and the public.

 ## Embryonic Mouse Cerebral Cortex
-The data from the 2017 Cell Reports paper [Developmental Emergence of Adult Neural Stem Cells as Revealed by Single-Cell Transcriptional Profiling](https://doi.org/10.1016/j.celrep.2017.12.017) by Yuzwa *et al.* are available to explore by installing the R package [MouseCortex](https://github.com/BaderLab/MouseCortex).
+The data from the 2017 Cell Reports paper [Developmental Emergence of Adult Neural Stem Cells as Revealed by Single-Cell Transcriptional Profiling](https://doi.org/10.1016/j.celrep.2017.12.017) by Yuzwa *et al.* are available to explore [at our website](http://shiny.baderlab.org/#mouse-cerebral-cortex) or by installing the R package [MouseCortex](https://github.com/BaderLab/MouseCortex).
 These are DropSeq data from timepoints spanning neurogenesis and filtered for cortically-derived cells, processed on an earlier version of the pipeline outlined below (using scran for normalization and Seurat for clustering) and imported into scClustViz using the steps outlined above.

 Install MouseCortex using devtools as follows:
 ```r